Cerberus demands changes at 'disastrous' Commerzbank

 The investor was behind a push to merge the two banks last year, people told Reuters at the time, though the effort failed and both banks embarked on separate restructuring measures.

 “The precarious situation of Commerzbank requires swift and decisive action now,” Cerberus wrote, demanding a reply by June 12.
-It did not spell out how the bank should change its strategy.

 The letter is expected to be discussed at a supervisory board meeting on Wednesday, two people with knowledge of the matter said.